remix-run/remix/packages/create-remix/templates/arc-stack/README.md

 - user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
 - creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 The database that comes with `arc sandbox` is an in memory database, so if you restart the server, you'll lose your data.
-Production environments won't behave this way.
+The Staging and Production environments won't behave this way, instead they'll persist the data in dynamoDB between deployments and Lambda executions.

 ## Deployment

 This Remix Stack comes with two GitHub actions that handle automatically deploying your app to production and staging environments.
+By default, Arc will deploy to the `us-west-2` region, if you wish to deploy to a different region, you'll need to change your [`app.arc`](https://arc.codes/docs/en/reference/project-manifest/aws)

 Prior to your first deployment, you'll need to do a few things: